THE POWER GIFTS

 The gift of healings is a supernatural ability imparted to the believers to heal a sick person spiritually, emotionally and physically from all manners of diseases and sicknesses without any human aid or medicine.

-When the gifts of healings are in operation, the healing power of God is channelled or conveyed through the believer having the gift of healing to the body of the sick to effect divine healing.
+When the gifts of healings are in operation the healing power of God is channelled or conveyed through the believer having the gift of healing to the body of the sick to effect divine healing.

 The healing power of God can be conveyed or released by the believers to effect healing in the sick person through the teaching, preaching or speaking of word of faith (Luke 7:1-10); through the laying on of hands or the touch of faith (Mark 6:56; 16:18); through anointing with oil in the name of the Lord (James 5:14); through the prayer of faith (James 5:15); through handkerchiefs or aprons (Acts 19:12); or through any other medium (Acts 5:15).

-The Working of Miracles:
+Third, the Working of Miracles:

 This gift operates closely with the gifts of faith and healings to demonstrate or display God’s awesome power.
 While healings are often gradual and invisible to the eyes, miracles are often instantaneous and visible to the eyes.